-Faversham is mentioned in the Doomsday Book and by the 1900s the area became the centre of the nation's explosives industry and manufactured gunpowder for the battles of Trafalgar and Waterloo.
+Faversham, recognised as nationally significant by many is mentioned in the Doomsday Book and by the 1900s the area became the centre of the nation's explosives industry and manufactured gunpowder for the battles of Trafalgar and Waterloo.
 Nearby, Oare Gunpowder Works Country Park gives a fascinating insight into these eras, providing a perfect combination of heritage and nature.

-In 2015, Faversham took part in the national commemoration and celebrations to mark the 800th Anniversary of the sealing of the Magna Carta at Runnymede on 15th June 1215.
-Faversham Town Council has created a new exhibition space in Market Place premises, where the Faversham Magna Carta and charters will be available to view in the future.
+Faversham with it's own Charters took part in the national commemoration and celebrations to mark the 800th Anniversary of the sealing of the Magna Carta at Runnymede on 15th June 1215.
+Faversham Town Council has created a new exhibition space at 12 Market Place , where the Faversham Magna Carta and charters will be available to view in the future.

 The town is home to Britain's Oldest Brewer - Shepherd Neame, which has been brewing beer since 1698 (however, history suggests that the drink was produced in Faversham for several centuries before that).
 The Brewery has a Visitors Centre and offers guided tours which include an exciting tasting session.

-Faversham's street market is now held in the town centre around the Guildhall in Market Place and Court Street on Tuesday, Friday and Saturday, from 8.30am to 4.00pm.
+Faversham Flavours - Faversham's street market is now held in the town centre around the Guildhall in Market Place and Court Street on Tuesday, Friday and Saturday, from 8.30am to 4.00pm.
 The Faversham Market offering varies during the three days, with a variety of stalls selling household essentials, clothes, trinkets, fresh plants and flowers, fruit and vegetables; with many local food producers in evidence particularly on Saturdays.
 In addition to the regular markets, speciality markets including 'Best of Faversham', art craft and food market on the first and third Saturday of each month and the 'Faversham Antiques and Vintage Market' on the first Sunday of every month except September.
 Local produce can also be found at award winning Macknade Fine Foods.

 Filming in Faversham

 Faversham has been featured on camera a number of times in the past.
-Further information can be found at the Kent Film Office, which lists some of the programmes including: Great British Story a Peoples History', 'Ade in Britain', 'Southclifffe' and 'Great British Railway Journeys (2014).
+Further information can be found at the Kent Film Office, which lists some of the programmes including: Great British Story: A People's History', 'Ade in Britain', 'Southclifffe' and 'Great British Railway Journeys (2014).